 One great benefit of owning a PIP policy is the fact that it will pay 60% of your lost wages if you are hurt.
 Insurance companies require proof from your doctor that you are unable to work and completion of a "Wage & Salary Verification Form" by your employer before your lost wages will be paid.
 Once the insurance company has that information, within thirty days, they must begin paying your lost wages.
-As long as you are unable to work and your insurance company is kept apprized of that fact by your doctor, you will be entitled to a check from your insurance company every two weeks.
+As long as you are unable to work and your insurance company is kept apprised of that fact by your doctor, you will be entitled to a check from your insurance company every two weeks.
 Remember that PIP pays only 60% of your lost wages.
 You are entitled to this regardless of who caused the accident.
 The negligent driver responsible for the accident will also be responsible for the remaining 40% of your lost wages unpaid by PIP.
 However, you will not be entitled to the 40% of your unpaid wages until your case is closed.
 Further, any lost wage payments made from your PIP policy will simultaneously reduce the amount of money available under your PIP policy for your medical care.
 Thus, unless you have health insurance, you may wish to use your PIP benefits to seek medical care as opposed to depleting your PIP benefits with lost wage claims.

 The other type of insurance required under Florida law is "Property Damage Liability Coverage."
 Florida law requires a $10,000 minimum in property damage with a minimal $500.00 deductible.
-This insurance covers damage to property caused by the negligence of another motorist.
+This insurance covers damage you cause to the property of another motorist.
 In other words, it protects other guy in an accident.
 Property damage liability coverage does not protect your car if it is damaged in the accident.
 It only protects the property of the other person in the accident.

 So what is "full coverage?"
 If you go to your insurance agent and ask for full coverage, you may only be given a PIP and Property Damage Liability Policy.
 Under Florida law, this would be considered the full coverage required.
 However, it will only protect you minimally if you are in an accident.
 Many other coverages are available:

 In reality, the inclusion of these types of insurance will give you "full coverage".
-How much insurance to purchase is a personal decision.
+How much and which type of insurance to purchase is a personal decision.
 Remember, you want to feel comfortable that you have enough insurance to protect you under any reasonable circumstance.

-Uninsured Motorist Coverage protects the policy holder and other eligible persons from personal injury damages suffered as a result of the negligence of another motorist that either does not have any Bodily Injury insurance coverage or has insufficient Bodily Injury liability coverage to compensate the injured party for their damages.
+Uninsured-Under Insured Motorist Coverage (“UM-UIM”) protects the policy holder and other eligible persons from personal injury damages suffered as a result of the negligence of another motorist that either does not have any Bodily Injury insurance coverage or has insufficient Bodily Injury liability coverage to compensate the injured party for their damages.

 The coverage applies to situations where the injuries are caused by: (1) a vehicle with no Bodily Injury Liability insurance, (2) vehicles that hit and run and cannot be identified and (3) phantom vehicles such as the situation where someone "cuts you off" and causes you to run off the road, or otherwise have a collision that causes injury.
-In these situations if you do not have UM coverage, even if you are seriously injured, you will not be able to recover anything other than medical expenses and lost wages.
+In these situations if you do not have UM-UIM coverage, even if you are seriously injured, you will not be able to recover anything from the insurance carrier other than medical expenses and lost wages.

 On the other hand, if you have "non-stacked" coverage and own more than one vehicle, you are limited to the UM coverage on the one particular vehicle that was involved in the collision.
 It is better to purchase stacked coverage if you own more than one vehicle.

 Many people buy insurance through their insurance agent thinking they have bought adequate coverage to protect themselves.
 In our practice we have seen people who have bought what the law requires them to buy.
 However, you may not realize that the minimum amount of insurance coverage that the law requires in many cases is not enough.
 We see a lot of people in our practice who unfortunately find out too late that the minimum coverage is not adequate coverage.
 You should carefully examine your present insurance coverage and make sure that you understand exactly what you have and, more importantly, what you don't have.
-We suggest go through these coverages with your agent.
+We suggest go through these coverages with your insurance agent.